Samaro: History

 persons per square mile was considerably above the District average.
 The Taluka contained 184 villages, of which Jamesabad was headquarters.
 The land revenue and cesses 1903-4 amounted to 370,000.

 Now Samaro in District Umerkot.
 Samaro road is 7 km northeast from Samaro City it also developing area in Samaro.Rahu Abad is another neighbouring stop which is 7.5 kilometres away from Samaro, Many development projects were carried out with many roads, the city's and surrounding areas' infrastructure, education, health sector and other basic necessities were the top priorities.

+Religion

+Hinduism is followed by the majority of the taluka's population, while Muslims form a significant minority.
+The taluka has also reported multiple cases of forced conversions of minor Hindu girls.